 If a source table does not have all the variables in

-, use "|" on RHS to specify the subset ofkeys
+keys, use "|" on RHS to specify the subset ofkeysto be used.

 For example, given

-has 3 variables, list( y1 ~ tidyselect_expr1, y2 ~ tidyselect_expr2|key1 + key2)meaning:
+keyshas 3 variables, list( y1 ~ tidyselect_expr1, y2 ~ tidyselect_expr2|key1 + key2)meaning:

 from table y1 get variables picked by the tidyselect expression matching on all 3 keys;